Szafter12/Szafter12/README.md

   <li>Creating responsive and flexible websites using HTML, CSS(SCSS, tailwind.css), and JavaScript(react.js, next.js, vite)</li>
   <li>Designing and implementing interactive UI elements such as menus, forms, and animations</li>
   <li>Optimizing websites for loading speed and performance</li>
-  <li>Experience in creating websites based on the WordPress CMS</li>
   <li>Ability to work with teams of designers and back-end developers</li>
   <li>Familiarity with the latest front-end trends and technologies</li>
   <li>Knowledge of SQL databases and the PHP programming language</li>